paulseabrook/blackjack/README.md

 - Have the ability to split hands.
 - See the concept of "insurance" implemented.
 - See all time statistics vs. the computer.

+---

+---

+### Changes Along The Way

+- // Had to add variables for accessing different divs in the different phases (e.g. phase-one-container